The dogs most likely to bite are male, unneutered, and chained.

 On February 17, 2015, Representative David Parker (R-115) introduced legislation in the PA House of Representatives.
 The bill was referred to the House Judiciary Committee.

-Please go to the Legislation Page for further details on both bills.
+Please go to the Legislation Page for further details on both bills and visit the Take Action page to find out how you can help get these bills passed.

 To learn about the history of anti-tethering bills in the PA Legislature, visit the Bill History page.